yesming/project_1_navigation/Report.md

 ## Result
 The agent learned the strategy how to collect yellow bananas through over 1,000 episodes with random imput and memoery buffer.
-According to the below fiture.
+According to the below figure.
 The learning is sucess (The average score is over the 13.).

 ![result](output.png)